mattyoung101/omicron/documentation/docs/omicontrol.md

 port 42708 which is used for Omicam to Omicontrol communications.
 Then, the client computer in an entirely different location, even a different country, connects to the Omicam router's public IP address and can interact with the camera and robots as normal.
-While this is interesting, nonetheless it's not used in practice due to lack of security, lack of need and Omicam's high bandwidth requirements (as it's designed for local connections).
+While this is interesting, nonetheless it's not used in practice due to lack of security, lack of need and Omicam's bandwidth and latency being too high (as its designed for high-speed local connections).

 ## Wired connection
-Although wireless connection is very flexible, on the LattePanda it comes at the cost of a very poor connection in some situations and on some SBCs, unfortunately such as the LattePanda.
+Although wireless connection is very flexible, on the LattePanda it unfortunately comes at the cost of a very poor connection quality.
 Thus, we decided to use gigabit Ethernet as an alternative connection type.
 This also acts as a backup in case the venue bans WiFi hotspots (as has happened before), or there's too much signal noise to connect properly.

 This works by using a special Ethernet crossover cable and creating a simple network through assigning static IPs.
 The user can simply connect to the static IP they assigned the SBC.
 Just like the WiFi setup, this creates an offline connection